dcvdiego/backend-code-challenge/README.md

 npm run dev
 ```

-.env doesn't really work, but the DB_URL is the MongoDB cluster URL where pokemons is the collection
+.env doesn't really work (dotenv broken 😢), but the DB_URL is the MongoDB cluster URL where pokemons is the collection

-Finished!
-Example below:
+Example API queries below:
 When I do this query

 ```GraphQL